jeffbass/com-yin-yang-ranch/docs/local-wildlife/index.md

 Yin Yang Ranch is a suburban 2 acre lot that is a mile from a 6 lane freeway and surrounded by typical suburban neighborhoods with several lots per acre and lots of walls and fences.
 There is a creek (or ditch? or Barranca?
-Let's call it a creek) that runs under a 4 lane road along 2 sides of our lot.
+Let's call it a creek) that runs under a 4 lane road and along 2 sides of our lot.
 A variety of wildlife uses the creek as a way to move from the hills above us to the various creeks and drainage basis below us.